-Dentures have long been used to replace lost teeth.
+When teeth have been lost, dentures are often recommended.
 But dentures are more than “false teeth” or just artificial teeth.
 Dentures help to give support to your lips and cheeks.
 This support would have been lost as the gums and bone that used to support your teeth shrink, over time.

 In some cases, when there has been extensive loss of teeth and bone, the face can look shrunken or collapsed.